jefffhaynes/BinarySerializer/README.md

         public List<string> Names { get; set; }
     }

-More generically some formats and protocols will define a set of fields of specified size, with "optional" trailing fields:
+Some formats and protocols will define a set of fields of specified size, with "optional" trailing fields.
+This is a pretty nasty way to define a specification, but our goal here is to maximize interoperability with existing specs and we may have not have a say in the matter.
+In the following example, EntryLength will either be 32 or 36, depending on whether or not Age is specified.
+If age is null during serialization, the framework will update EntryLength to be 32, or 36 if Age is present.
+If EntryLength is 32 during deserialization, the framework will return a null value for Age.
+If EntryLength is 36, the framework will deserialize the Age value.

     public class Person
     {